Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Introduction

-To overcome the loss of depth information while preserving the advantages of virtual eyes and other three-dimensional facial features, retro-projected robot heads have been introduced~\citep{Delaunay2009,Delaunay2010}.
-These project images onto the inside of a translucent head model to realize a three-dimensional head-shaped display on which many spatial features can be conveyed.
+Estimating another person's eye orientation and focus direction becomes more challenging when the eyes are distant or presented in a 2D format, such as on screens.
+In these cases, contextual cues, such as head orientation and body posture, can support inferences about another person's attention region~\cite{Langton2000}.
+However, the lack of depth information can lead to misperceptions of gaze direction and distance, particularly in ambiguous situations like group interactions.
+While depth may be simulated on 2D displays through artificial motion parallax, e.g., via head-tracking contingent image changes~\cite{Lee2008, bates2018head}, such approaches are limited as they rely on observer movement and do not engage stereopsis.
+Moreover, adapting depth cues to individual perspectives becomes problematic in multi-person interactions, limiting its utility to one-to-one interaction scenarios.

-However, such approaches can suffer from masking by ambient illumination~\citep{Delaunay2009}.
-Ambient light sources may not only make projected elements more difficult to see but the interactions of light and shadow with the head can lead to seemingly unnatural effects such as an inversion of shadows, in which regions not illuminated by outside light sources are more clearly visible than those that are.
+To overcome the loss of depth information while preserving the benefits of virtual eyes and 3D facial features, researchers have developed retro-projected robot heads~\cite{Delaunay2009}.
+These project images onto a translucent head model, creating a 3D display that conveys spatial information.
+However, this approach is susceptible to ambient illumination~\cite{Delaunay2009}, which can cause projected elements to be obscured and create unnatural lighting effects, such as inverted shadows.
 Retro-projected head and eye models may hence be restricted to environments with sufficiently controlled illumination.

-The discussed approaches for creating eye models for communication purposes all come with issues that constrain their utility in various ways.
+All discussed approaches for creating eye models for communication purposes come with issues that constrain their utility in various ways.
 The following section aims to introduce an approach that may circumvent some of these issues and extend the social utility of artificial eye models.